 The application of land value capture tools is becoming more popular in Ghana as an innovative solution to the inadequate infrastructure, especially in urban areas that are dominated by slums.
 With the rapid expansion of cities like Accra and Kumasi due to land commodification and population growth, it is more important than ever to finance urban development fairly.
 According to Biitir (2019), a number of LVC mechanisms, including impact fees, land readjustment, and developer exactions, are mainly disorganized and remain on the outskirts of popular urban financing strategies despite their potential.
 Its capacity to internalize the externalities of public investment and reroute unearned increases in land value into public goods is what makes LVC promising, especially in the upgrading of slums.
 Ghana has had a mixed experience with LVC in practice, despite these theoretical advantages.
 Amoako & Boamah (2017) note that while national policy frameworks, such as the National Urban Policy (MLGRD, 2019), recognize the importance of LVC, their operationalization is hampered, particularly in slum contexts, by a lack of institutional enforcement, disjointed governance structures, and ambiguous land tenure systems.
 The situation is further complicated by Barry & Danso (2014) who question the notion that tenure security is conferred by land title registration.
 Using LVC procedures in informal settlements where legal claims are overlapping or weak runs the danger of alienating locals unless inclusive and negotiated planning methods are used.
 Ghana’s legal and regulatory structure is not sophisticated enough to apply transferable development rights or inclusionary zoning, which are strategies that are popular in nations like South Africa and Brazil (Freire, 2013; Smolka, 2013).
 Implementing development charges or betterment taxes in a transparent and equitable manner is made more challenging by the fragmented nature of land ownership and the dominance of customary systems.
 According to Afenah (2020), efforts at participatory planning frequently fall short of bridging the divide between the state and slum inhabitants, which feeds suspicion and opposition to financial interventions that seem more like extractive than redistributive.
 A hybrid strategy that incorporates directed development, public-private land adjustments, and in-kind donations can be successfully adopted locally, as demonstrated by new pilot projects in Accra and other metropolitan outskirts.
 As demonstrated by global experiences, especially those from Latin America and portions of Sub-Saharan Africa (Gethe et al., 2024), effective LVC depends not just on legislative tools but also on open institutions and public confidence.
 More than just technical know-how is needed in Ghana to integrate LVC into slum upgrading initiatives; intentional community involvement, a clear understanding of land rights, and a dedication to reinvesting value that has been captured back into the communities that create it are also necessary.

-Figure 3: Urban Population Trends in Ghana
+Fig. 3.
+Urban Population Trends in Ghana

 Source: Macrotrends, 2023